 Cricketers are fondly designated with sobriquets highlighting a unique aspect of their game.
 Chris Gayle, however, did not wait for anyone else and went on to christen himself ‘The Universe Boss’.
 Given his fun persona, the name always sat on him decently but on this day, in 2013, he justified it on the cricket field leaving little doubt regarding the self-bestowed tag.

 Playing for Royal Challengers Bangalore in the 2013 IPL, Gayle bossed the Pune Warriors bowling attack, smashing them for an unthinkable and unbeaten 175 at the Chinnaswamy Stadium.
-He blazed them for the fastest hundred in T20 cricket and the fastest in professional cricket overall - 30 balls.
-He thrashed them for 17 sixes - the most in a T20 innings.
+He scored the fastest hundred in T20 cricket and the fastest in professional cricket overall - 30 balls and thrashed Pune for 17 sixes - the most in a T20 innings.
 He rocketed RCB to a total of 263 for five, the highest team score in T20s for six years.

 The Aaron Finch-led Pune side had just one warning - a rain break which interrupted play after 8 balls into RCB’s innings.
 Gayle was batting at 9 from five balls having hit Ishwar Pandey for successive boundaries off his first over.

 Those five balls and two boundaries were enough for the southpaw to size up the pitch.
 As he wrote in his book ‘Six Machine’, he told his Caribbean and IPL teammate, Ravi Rampaul that they will need at least 180 to win this game.
 Yes, he was talking about the overall team total.